mactkg/multiWindowTest/README.md

-a test application to test drawing an image beyond windows
+a test application to draw an image beyond windows

 of0093